A parametrised axiomatization for a large number of restricted second-order logics: The axiomatization

 \end{Exm}

-\begin{Exm} \emph{The logic of elementarily definable (respectively elementarily definable with parameters) relations \cite{lin} is the case where we take $\Theta$ to be the set of all first order formulas (and the $B$s in the definition of $K_{\Theta}^A $ above require suitable parameters).} \end{Exm}
+\begin{Exm} \emph{The logic of elementarily definable (respectively elementarily definable with parameters) relations \cite{lin} in a countable vocabulary is the case where we take $\Theta$ to be the set of all first-order formulas (and the $B$s in the definition of $K_{\Theta}^A $ above require suitable parameters).} \end{Exm}